ebaauw/homebridge-zp/README.md

 - Includes command-line tools, for controlling Sonos ZonePlayers and for troubleshooting.

 ### Prerequisites
-You need a server to run homebridge.
+You need a server to run Homebridge.
 This can be anything running [Node.js](https://nodejs.org): from a Raspberri Pi, a NAS system, or an always-on PC running Linux, macOS, or Windows.
-See the [homebridge Wiki](https://github.com/nfarina/homebridge/wiki) for details.
+See the [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) for details.
 I use a a Raspberry Pi 3B+ and, occasionally, a Mac mini server.

 To interact with HomeKit, you need Siri or a HomeKit app on an iPhone, iPad, Mac, Apple Watch, iPod Touch, or Apple TV (4th generation or later).